TheMR-777/TheMR-777/cv-work.md

 - **English:** Fluent (planning to obtain IELTS certification)

 ## Interests

+I have a diverse range of interests that complement my professional skills and contribute to my personal growth and development.

 | Interest                     | Description                                                                              |
 | ---------------------------- | ---------------------------------------------------------------------------------------- |